withastro/starlight/docs/src/content/docs/reference/plugins.md

 **type:** `(translations: Record<string, Record<string, string>>) => void`

-A callback function to add or update translations strings.
+A callback function to add or update translation strings used in Starlight’s [localization APIs](/guides/i18n/#accessing-ui-strings).

-In the following example, the plugin injects a custom UI string translation named `myPlugin.doThing` for the `en` locale and `fr` locales:
+In the following example, a plugin injects translations for a custom UI string named `myPlugin.doThing` for the `en` and `fr` locales:

 ```ts {6-13} /(injectTranslations)[^(]/
 // plugin.ts